 - Housing Variety.
-Encourage a variety of home styles, densities and price ranges in locations that are accessible to jobs and services to ensure housing for individuals and families of all incomes and age groups. - Executive Housing.
+Encourage a variety of home styles, densities and price ranges in locations that are accessible to jobs and services to ensure housing for individuals and families of all incomes and age groups. - Housing Quality.
+Review annexation, rezoning, and master plan proposals for consistency with housing policies. - Executive Housing.
 Work in cooperation with real estate developers on key parcels within or near the City to provide more executive level housing in the City. - Housing Strategy.
 Adopt a comprehensive housing strategy. - Lifelong Communities.
 Adopt the Lifelong Community Core Principals identified by the Atlanta Regional Commission to plan for housing and transportation infrastructure that allows residents to age in place. - Senior and Disabled Housing.
 Houses should be made available for seniors and disabled persons that contain a single-level with no-step entrances and wide doorways.
 Senior housing should be located in close proximity to public transit, activity centers, recreation, and health care facilities. - Housing and Property Standards Codes.
 Allocate appropriate resources to expand the enforcement function of housing and property standards codes (housing maintenance, yards, etc.), including the addition of code compliance staff. - State and Federal Housing Programs.
 Pursue federal and state financial assistance programs as appropriate to improve areas of substandard housing. - Multifamily Housing.
 New multifamily housing developments should be located within or part of a larger activity center, such as the Downtown Core.
 This helps promote walkability, connectivity and effective delivery of services while alleviating congestion and helping local businesses thrive.
+Staff should explore prospects with developers for converting aging apartment complexes into vibrant mixed-use centers.